sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 1. MLflow (   [https://mlflow.org/](https://www.google.com/url?q=https://mlflow.org/&sa=D&source=editors&ust=1681619251622891&usg=AOvVaw2iy_Rm7bNR0BuXhuY99Jj2)    ) - provides a framework to track experiment metrics and  parameters and visualize and compare them in a browser.

+###  Fine-tuning Large Language Models (LLMops)

+Large (Language) Models have billions of parameters that constrain the amount of RAM memory left for the data.
+For example, a 7B LLM assuming a 32-bit architecture will require 7 * 4 = 28 GB of RAM.
+Parameter Efficient Training (https://github.com/huggingface/peft) from HuggingFace introduces techniques to fine such large models in an efficient manner.
+One of the techniques that is popular now is Low-Rank Adaption (LoRA) [[4]](Chapter8.html#ftnt4).
+In this technique, a pre-trained LLM is fine-tuned with transfer learning where the weight updates are managed in a lower dimension than the original (large) dimension.
+The weight update matrix is decomposed to a lower dimension (much smaller than the dimension of the large mnodel weight matrix) using Singular Value Decomposition.
+The original weight matrix that has a large dimension is kept frozen while the lower dimension weight-change matrix is updated with the new data.

+Research has demonstrated that the lower dimension matrix performs comparatively well when the dimension is very small compared to relatively higher dimension.
+This is becuase with SVD the significant featuures (top vectors) that account for majority of the weight changes are common in both the very small and relatively higher dimensions.
+Moreover, LoRA is effective since the change matrix amplifies the important features that are not given high weight in the original weight matrix.

 ##  Summary